BillChabzz/UserExperienceNotes/USerExperienceNotes.md

 Technological aids can show alternative courses of action, help evaluate implications, and portray outcomes in a more complete interpretable manner.

 Four technological approaches can be followed:
+1. Keep task much the same but provice mental aids-